bartenbach/pumpkins_pool/README.md

 - The *Identity* keypair which signs all transactions
 - The *Voting* keypair which stake accounts are delegated to
 - The *Authorized Withdrawer* keypair which enables Solana tokens to be moved to and from the validator.

--
-- The first two keys are required many times a second and must remain on the Validator server, but are also backed up nightly.
-The third keypair is the Authorized Withdrawl Keypair, which is stored offline in a literal vault.
+The first two keys are required many times a second and must remain on the Validator server, but are also backed up nightly.
+The third keypair is the *Authorized Withdrawer* Keypair, which is stored offline in cold storage in an actual vault.
 There is absolutely no risk of the key being compromised as it is not physically connected to a computer.

 #### Could I lose my tokens?
-No, this is currently not implemented.
+No, this is not currently possible.
 However, the Solana foundation plans to implement slashing in the future, so it still makes sense to choose your validator wisely.

 ### Sign me up!! 🌎
 To delegate stake to Pumpkin's Pool and start earning rewards, use `DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx` or check out one of the links below.